JBEI/edd/docs/Releasing.md

 ## Release Process

 This document is an outline of the steps that should be taken to make a new release of EDD.
-Where possible, these steps should be automated.
+The instructions are mostly historical at this point.
+All build and release actions within JBEI / EmeryStation East are automated in CI.

 ### Operations in `git` repository